Rishi40/cocktailDB/README.md

 # cocktailDB

-1. Navigate to the setup folder using cd. cd setup
+1. Navigate to the setup folder using cd

 2. run 'npm install' to install all the package dependecies